Veltly/SCoRe4/README.md

 The surface generator creates a patch of rough surface represented by multiple spike-shaped structures.
 A single structure can be either one physical volume or a combination of multiple physical volumes.
-All spikes in a batch look alike to reduce the memory footprint of the object and increase simulation speed.
+All spikes in a batch look the same to reduce the memory footprint of the object and increase simulation speed.

-For generating the patch a helpe class "RoughnessHelper" is implemented and can be found in src/Service.
+To generate the area, an auxiliary class “RoughnessHelper” is implemented, which is located in src/Service.
-The class can be controlled by a macro file.
+The class can be controlled via a macro file.
 A template can be found in mac/.
+It is recommended to use only the auxiliary class to ensure correct setup.

 ## Portal

-The key element for a surface simulation with macroscopic areas is the portal-subworld module.
+The key element for surface simulation with macroscopic areas is the Portal Subworld module.
-This allows to represent a bigger volume by a much smaller subvolume which can be traversed multiple times by a particle interacting with the big volume.
+This allows a larger volume to be represented by a much smaller sub-volume, which can be traversed multiple times by a particle interacting with the large volume.

-To simplify its setup, a helper class Surface::MultiportalHelper is provided, which first gathers all the needed information, such as the size of the portal, size of the subworld, number of different subworlds and their frequency, materials, etc. After providing the information, the helper generates a portal-subworld pair.
+To simplify setup, an auxiliary class Surface::MultiportalHelper is provided, which first collects all the necessary information, such as the size of the portal, the size of the subworld, the number of different subworlds and their frequency, materials, etc. After providing the information, the auxiliary class generates a portal-subworld pair.
 Some options can be controlled via a macro file.
-A template is provided in mac/.
+A template is available in mac/.

-To use the portal mechanism it is important to add the DoStep(...) command from the portal class to the G4UserSteppingAction.
+To use the portal mechanism, it is important to add the DoStep(...) command from the Portal class to G4UserSteppingAction.

+It is recommended to use only the auxiliary class to ensure correct setup.

 ## Particle Generator

-The particle generator can evenly distribute points on the rough surface with respect to its placement in a portal subworld.
+The particle generator can evenly distribute points on the rough surface in relation to their placement in a portal subworld.
-For that, the generated rough surface must be linked to the portal.
+To do this, the generated rough surface must be linked to the portal.

-It is recommended to use the helper classes Surface::MultiportalHelper and Surface::RoughnessHelper for a proper portal-rough-surface setup.
+It is recommended to use the auxiliary classes Surface::MultiportalHelper and Surface::RoughnessHelper for correct setup of the portal and rough surface.
-The classes also link the surface and subworld to the particle generator which can now be used to generate primary events.
+The classes also link the surface and subworld to the particle generator, which can now be used to generate primary events.

-An example setup of a rough surface using the portal can be found in examples/example_surface_portal.
+For an example of setting up a rough surface using the portal, see examples/example_surface_portal.

 ## ParameterToSurface

-This extension can be used to generate a random and much more complex surface profile for simulation.
+This extension can be used to generate a random and significantly more complex surface profile for simulation.
-In the current implementation it can be used by following these steps:
+In the current implementation, it can be used as follows:

-    - Use the python commandline-tool to generate a more complex surface and export it to a gdml file.
-This file format can be read in by Geant4.
+- Use the Python command line tool to generate a more complex surface and export it to a GDML file.
+This file format can be read by Geant4.
-    - In Geant4 use the class LogicalSurface to generate a G4LogicalVolume from the gdml file.
+- In Geant4, use the provided LogicalSurface class to generate a G4LogicalVolume from the GDML file.
-    - Use the class SurfacePlacement to place the logical surface volume as a physical volume.
+- Use the provided SurfacePlacement class to place the logical surface volume as a physical volume.

 Loading the volume with the provided class links the surface to the provided particle generator.

+For an example, see examples/example_surface.

-An example can be found in examples/example_surface.
+A list of required python libraries can be found in src/ParameterToSurface/requirements.txt

 ## Installation